Using new tools on old platforms.

 An out-of-date operating system is less secure than one that is current and up-to-date, regardless of which browser you happen to run.

 That’s why folks in my position always advise that you keep it as up-to-date as possible — even to the point of upgrading to the latest version of Windows when your favorite version is no longer receiving updates.
-Windows XP falls into that category, and Windows 7 will next year.
+Windows 7 and Windows XP both fall into that category.

 But what If you can’t — or just really, really don’t want to?

 The real question is, can you be secure enough with whatever combination of browser and/or operating system you happen to be running?